kenardodennis6-bit/Cybersecurity-SOAR-EDR-Automation-Project-Lab/README.md

 This design ensures that high-impact actions are never taken blindly.
 It preserves normal business operations while still capturing decision context and maintaining an audit trail of how alerts were handled.
 The workflow reflects real-world SOC practices where not every detection warrants containment, but every decision should be tracked and communicated.

+---
+## Automated Endpoint Isolation (Analyst-Approved Response)

+In this part of the lab, I built a response path that runs when an analyst chooses **“Yes”** at the decision prompt.
+This workflow ties together **LimaCharlie (EDR)**, **Tines (SOAR)**, and **Slack** to automate containment while keeping a human in the loop.

+When **“Yes”** is selected, Tines sends an **HTTP request to LimaCharlie’s API** to isolate the affected endpoint (sensor).
+This immediately limits the system’s network access, helping contain the threat and reduce the risk of lateral movement.
+After issuing the isolation command, the workflow sends another HTTP request to **check the isolation status**, making sure the action was successfully applied.

+Once the status is confirmed, Tines sends a message to **Slack** with the outcome, giving the security team real-time visibility into what happened and confirming that the endpoint is now contained.

+This setup mirrors how many SOC teams operate in real environments: **detections from an EDR trigger a SOAR workflow, an analyst approves the action, and automation handles the technical response**, with Slack used for clear and immediate communication.